iHomeschool Network

 This is our rotation for this school year:

-1. I start with the top three areas for each child: Work with mom, Independent, Play.
+1. I start with the top three areas for each child: Work with mom, Independent, and Play.

 2. I then rotate the kids through each area.
 For this rotation, Brinkley is 10 (5th grade), Colston is 9 (3rd grade), Hartley is 7 (1st grade), Kinsler is 5 (Pre-K), and Cannon is 3 (preschool).

-3. I have found that 15 minutes to spend on preschool all the way through pre-K is plenty.
-My little ones get plenty of learning by just playing with their siblings and myself.
+3. I have found that 15 minutes to spend on preschool through pre-K is plenty.
+My little ones learn a lot by just playing with their siblings and me.

 4. Every other rotation is about 30 minutes.